Tsum Valley Manaslu Circuit TrekkingTsum Valley Manaslu Circuit Trekking

 Tsum Valley

-Tsum Valley and Manaslu trek are the most astonishing in remote pristine areas.
+Tsum Valley and Manaslu trek is the most astonishing in remote pristine areas.
 Tsum Valley and Manaslu Trek is a journey on the quiet and quaint trails of the Himalayas.
 Both regions are opened for travelers just some years back so that the culture and traditions are still uninfluenced by outsiders.
-Major attractions of Tsum Valley are Milarepa’s cave, sacred cave, Buddhist paintings, a nunnery Gomba (Rachen Gompa) the largest regional Mu Gompa, and Gumba Lungdang While trekking in Tsum Valley allows you to understand the practices of Tibetan Buddhism, trekking in the Manaslu region allows you to walk around the eighth highest mountain in the world, Manaslu (8163m) and several panoramic mountains.
+Major attractions of Tsum Valley are Milarepa’s cave, sacred cave, Buddhist paintings, a nunnery Gomba (Rachen Gompa) the largest regional Mu Gompa, and Gumba Lungdang.
+Trekking in Tsum (holistic, historic, and scenic) Valley allows you to understand the depth practices of Tibetan Buddhism and connect to the Mt.
+Manaslu (the 8th highest mountain in the world) that provides the thrilling adventurous experience of the high mountains.

 Itinerary